 Having said that, when going mini den building in the woods with very young kids, I find it helpful to take along the following basic equipment.
 It’s not necessary to do so, but it can make things easier or, conversely, allow for more complicated builds.

 (This list contains affiliate links, for your convenience, but you’ll probably have all the things you might need already!

 A ball of raffia (our favourite!), twine or other natural material ‘string’ in case no natural materials for fastening are available.
-With natural materials, there’s less need to police all the lost bits at the end of play.
+Although these are natural materials, you should still try to gather up any bits at the end of play.

-These secateurs are small enough to fit into your pocket or bag and are great for cutting those fallen twigs and branches to size.
+These secateurs are small enough to fit into your pocket or bag.
+They are great for cutting those fallen twigs and branches to size.